jabbapen/Confectionary-Carnage/README.md

 # Confectionary Carnage:

 Confectionary Carnage is a game we designed to help students relieve stress through light-hearted entertainment.
 In this 2D top-down shooter, players navigate through endlessly new and engaging levels, dodging and shooting in a world filled with candy-themed enemies and environments.
-The game allows players to create and submit their own levels, as well as play through levels crafted by others, adding endless variety and replayability.
-With a focus on fun and stress relief, players can compete for high scores, engage in creative level design, and enjoy a light-hearted escape from their day-to-days.
+Our game allows players to create and submit their own levels, as well as play through levels crafted by others, adding endless variety and replayability.
+Players can compete for high scores, engage in creative level design, and enjoy a light-hearted escape from their day-to-days in this carefree, fun experience.

 [Play it here!](http://confectionary-carnage.com/)